ursomniac/skytour/README.md

 Each parameter is of a different type: float, positive integers, "regular" integers, images, strings, and links.
 These are used elsewhere in the code, if the corresponding value is in the DB, then it will be used; otherwise there'll be a default (hardcoded) in the code.

+The default values given below are hard-coded into the system;  if you create the corresponding record under SiteParameters, then it will override those defaults.

-NOTE: You *have* to use the slugs shown below, otherwise the code won't know where to find them!
+NOTE: You *have* to use the slugs shown below, otherwise the code won't know where to find the values!

 #### Float